What Does a Workplace Injury Lawyer Do?

 The workplace injury lawyers at Gosal & Company do not act for employers, nor do we practice in any other areas.
 The workplace injury lawyers at Gosal & Company do what they know best and restrict our practice to WCB claims and appeals.
 If you suffer a work injury, report the injury to WorkSafeBC and file a claim as soon as possible.

 Gosal & Company provides full service assistance for WCB cases.
-Our workplace personal injury lawyers can assist you with Review Division appeals, Workers’ Compensation Appeal Tribunal (“WCAT”) appeals, claims management, and reopening of WCB claims.
+Our lawyers can assist you with Review Division appeals, Workers’ Compensation Appeal Tribunal (“WCAT”) appeals, claims management, and reopening of WCB claims.
 Our claims management includes guidance regarding what to do when an injury occurs (after you file a claim) and while you are undergoing medical treatment, and assistance with the appeals process when you are assessed for compensation for your work injury.

-Our workplace injury lawyers can help you navigate the often harrowing BC WCB process, from the date an injury occurs through the course of your medical treatment, as well as the complexities of your dealings with WCB.
+Our work injury lawyers can help you navigate the often harrowing BC WCB process, from the date an injury occurs through the course of your medical treatment, as well as the complexities of your dealings with WCB.

 In our experience, WCB is a body that operates as an insurance company.
 After over 28 years of handling WCB cases, the workplace injury lawyers at Gosal & Company have found that WCB’s goal is to minimize the number, nature, and extent of claims accepted, as well as minimize the medical treatment and the duration and amount of compensation entitlement.
 WCB’s process of diminishing the value of your claim starts with the setting of your wage rate and proceeds systematically by ignoring the full nature, your pain and suffering, and the extent of your compensable physical and psychological conditions, and in assessing your long-term disability entitlement.

-Many workers retain our workplace injury lawyers’ legal services when they are exhausted with dealing with the confusing maze of the WCB appeals system and/or demands made by WCB employees.
+Many workers retain our lawyers’ legal services when they are exhausted with dealing with the confusing maze of the WCB appeals system and/or demands made by WCB employees.
 Some workers retain us as soon as an injury occurs and a WCB claim has been file.
-Unfortunately, many workers contact our workplace injury lawyers after their avenues of appeal have been exhausted.
+Unfortunately, many workers contact our lawyers after their avenues of appeal have been exhausted.
 It is advisable for you to promptly seek legal advice from our workplace injury lawyers as soon as possible after your work injury claim has been processed so that we can advise you on what to expect and what to watch out for as your WCB claim progresses.

 WCB Claims and the Appeals Process